outreachy/website/README.md

 cd website
 ```

-In order to develop with Python, you'll need the Python 3 development headers, so install them (for example, `apt-get install python3-dev` on Ubuntu).
+In  to develop with , you'll need the  3 development headers, so install them (for example, `apt-get install python3-dev` on Ubuntu).
 You'll also need to install node.js.

 Next, you'll need to create a new virtualenv.
-A "virtualenv" is a separate virtual environment for working on different Python projects.
-It's good practice to create a virtual environment for each Python project you're working on, in case they have conflicting dependencies, and so that you make sure to record all the dependencies for each project.
+A "virtualenv" is a separate virtual environment for working on different  projects.
+It's good practice to create a virtual environment for each  project you're working on, in case they have conflicting dependencies, and so that you make sure to record all the dependencies for each project.

-These instructions will help you create a new virtualenv that will have all the python packages installed that you need to work on the Outreachy website.
+These instructions will help you create a new virtualenv that will have all the  packages installed that you need to work on the Outreachy website.
 We use [pipenv](https://pipenv.readthedocs.io/en/latest/) for this purpose.

 If you're using Linux, you may be able to install pipenv through your Linux package manager.
 On Debian or Ubuntu, you can run `sudo aptitude install pipenv`.
 Otherwise, you can follow the instructions for [install pipenv](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv).

-The following command will automatically create a virtual environment and install the Python dependencies specified in the `Pipfile`.
+The following command will automatically create a virtual environment and install the  dependencies specified in the `Pipfile`.
 If you need help understanding pipenv, run `pipenv --help`
 Make sure that you are in the `website` directory first, and have *not* run `pipenv shell` yet, then:

 ```